 A Tory Conspiracy Fails

 Park on either corner of Roberson School Road and Mooring Road, or in the entrance to the gated farm lane across from Mooring.
-Please respect the property owner’s signs, but the road shoulders are in the public right-of-way.
+Please respect the property owner’s signs and clear the lane if they need access, but the road shoulders are in the public right-of-way.

 You may stay in your vehicle if you wish.